KaritinaBrito/Checkout-page/README.md

 <img src="./assets/checkoutDesktop.png"/>
 <img src="./assets/checkoutMobile.png"/>

-Page with responsive design based on given design
+Page with responsive design based on a given layout and field validation

 ### Built With